Skip to content

 Consolidation outlook

-• AI-specific billing detail: Bedrock pricing exposes per-model token, query, guardrail, and throughput charges.
+• Bedrock pricing exposes per-model token, query, guardrail, and throughput charges.

-• Allocation support: Bedrock resources and some inference paths support tagging, and AWS cost allocation tags flow into cost reporting.
+• Bedrock resources and some inference paths support tagging.
+AWS cost allocation tags flow into cost reporting.

-• Optimization tooling: Cost Explorer, Cost Optimization Hub, rightsizing recommendations, and Compute Optimizer support broader AI infrastructure control.
+• Cost Explorer, Cost Optimisation Hub, rightsizing recommendations, and Compute Optimizer support broader AI infrastructure control.

-Azure exposes Azure OpenAI pricing plus native Cost Management, tags, and Advisor recommendations across AI workloads.
+Azure exposes Azure OpenAI and Azure AI Foundry pricing plus native Cost Management, tags, and Advisor recommendations across AI workloads.

 High